 More information about the 2013 Expectations can be found as part of this information release.
 The text of 2013 Expectations can be found in Annex One of the Memorandum to the Cabinet Committee on State Sector Reform and Expenditure Control SEC (13) 8: Regulatory Systems (Paper Two): Improving New Zealand’s Regulatory Performance (206 KB)

-See the Departmental Regulatory Stewardship Strategies page for further information and links to each department’s strategy.
+See Regulatory Stewardship Reporting for further information and links to the reporting to date.

 Statutes Repeal Bills and Regulatory Systems Bills

 The government promised in its response to the New Zealand Productivity Commission report on Regulatory Institutions and Practices to look at mechanisms to better keep legislation up to date, including omnibus bills like:

 - Statutes Repeal Bills to repeal superfluous and redundant legislation, or

 - Regulatory Systems Bills to make technical or minor policy changes.

 Before the major regulatory departments began to produce and publish regulatory stewardship strategies, the Treasury attempted to collate and present a set of summary information in a standardised format on the quality or performance of a large cross-section of regulatory systems.

 These regulation assessments drew on information about system performance provided by the relevant administering departments, assessed against a set of high-level “best practice” regulation principles identified by the Treasury.